 Chicken Wings – Toss wings in Greek seasoning, bake til crispy, and squeeze over fresh lemon juice.
 Serve with this homemade tzatziki dip!

-Greek Fries – Make our favorite air fryer frozen french fries, squeeze a little lemon juice over the top, sprinkle with Greek seasoning, and top with diced tomatoes, crumbled feta, and minced onion.
+Greek Fries – Whip up some french fries, squeeze a little lemon juice over the top, sprinkle with Greek seasoning, and top with diced tomatoes, crumbled feta, and minced onion.
 Finish it off with a drizzle of tzatziki.

 Salad Dressing – Move over, ranch.
 We’ve got a new, healthier, fresher tasting dressing!